AlgoMaster Logo

 Intuition

-The most straightforward approach: check every possible subarray, count the zeros in it, and if the count is at most k, record its length.
-The longest such subarray is our answer.
+Check every possible subarray, count the zeros in it, and if the count is at most k, record its length.
+The longest such subarray is the answer.

-For each starting index i, we extend a subarray to the right, keeping a running count of zeros.
-As soon as we exceed k zeros, we stop extending and move to the next starting index.
+For each starting index i, extend a subarray to the right while keeping a running count of zeros.
+Once the count exceeds k, stop extending (a longer subarray from the same start can only have more zeros) and move to the next starting index.

 Algorithm